-'A MAP of the ROADS from LONDON thro OXFORD, WORCESTER &c. to ABERISTWITH', 'The ROAD from BRISTOL to EXETER' by the Gent.
-Mag c.1765
+'A MAP of the ROADS from LONDON thro OXFORD, WORCESTER &c. to ABERISTWITH' / 'The ROAD from BRISTOL to EXETER' by Gent.
+Mag. c.1765

-An interesting 18th Century road strip map -- showiing the route from London to Aberystwyth via Uxbridge, High Wycombe, Oxford / Islip, Evesham, Worcester, Leominster and Prestaigne and the route from Bristol to Exeter via Wells, Glastonbury, Taunton and Broadclyst -- which was published in Sylvanus Urban's The Gentleman's Magazine (London: D. Henry, 1765).
+An interesting 18th Century road strip map -- showing the routes from London to Aberystwith via Uxbridge, High Wycombe, Oxford / Islip, Broadway, Evesham Worcester, Leominster; Presteigne and Rhayader; from Chipping Camden to Worcester; and from Bristol to Exeter via Wells, Gastonbury, Taunton, Wellington and Cullompton -- which was published in Sylvanus Urban's The Gentleman's Magazine (London: D. Henry, 1765).

 'The Gentleman's Magazine' was founded in London by Edward Cave (pen name: Sylvanus Urban) in 1731.
 It was the first ever periodical to use the term 'magazine'; coming from the French / Arabic word for a 'storehouse'.
 Focusing on an array of subjects including politics, the publication became very popular reaching sales of 10,000 in its first eight years and over 15,000 by the 1740s.
 Amongst its many contributors was Samuel Johnson who first found regular employment as a writer.
 'The Gentleman's Magazine' remained popular throughout the 18th and 19th centuries but by the early 20th century it sales had dropped to the extent that it was finally discontinued in 1922.

 - This is an original copperplate engraving with later hand colour.

 - Printed area is approximately 28.8cms by 17.4cms.

 - The map is in very good condition with decent margins; folds, as issued.
 There are some minor spot stains in the top border.
 Click on image for a better view.